johansan/obsidian-featured-image/README.md

 3. **Intelligent Image Handling**:
    - For external images: Downloads and caches them locally for offline access
    - For YouTube links: Attempts to download WebP thumbnails first (if enabled), falling back to different types of JPG formats
-   This ensures the best quality images while minimizing bandwidth usage.
+   - For any featured image: Can create resized thumbnails with configurable dimensions for optimized previews This ensures the best quality images while minimizing bandwidth usage.

 4. **Customizable Processing**: Exclude specific folders and choose to only update existing featured images, providing flexibility and further optimization based on individual needs.